India–Maldives relations

+It represents India's second-largest ongoing plantation infrastructure endeavor, following the $500 million Greater Malé Project.
+The Greater Malé Project aims to link the capital with three adjacent highlands through a 6.74-kilometer-long sea bridge.

+Both India and the Maldives are republics in the Commonwealth of Nations.

+India has a High Commission in Malé, and the Maldives has a High Commission in New Delhi.

+In July 2025, India and the Maldives revitalised ties with a USD 565 million line of credit from India to support Maldivian infrastructure projects.
+The two sides also agreed to reduce the Maldives’ annual debt repayment to India by 40% and signed six cooperation pacts in areas including fisheries, digital infrastructure, and health.
+Talks between Prime Minister Narendra Modi and President Mohamed Muizzu marked a thaw in relations following earlier tensions, with both leaders committing to stronger economic and defence cooperation.
+Key developments included progress on a free trade agreement, promotion of digital payment systems like UPI, and the inauguration of India-assisted projects.
+The renewed partnership was positioned as crucial for regional peace and Indian Ocean stability.

 History

 Maldives is located south of India's Lakshadweep Islands in the Indian Ocean.
-Both nations established diplomatic relations after the independence of Maldives from British rule in 1966.
+Both nations established diplomatic relations after the independence of Maldives from British rule in 1965.
 India was one of the first nations to recognise Maldives' independence.
 Since then, India and Maldives have developed close strategic, military, economic and cultural relations.
 India has supported Maldives' policy of keeping regional issues and struggles away from itself, and the latter has seen friendship with India as a source of aid as well as a counterbalance to Sri Lanka, which is in proximity to the island nation and its largest trading partner.